Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/README.md

 - **Brazil as the Empirical Center of SignWriting** — concise evidence brief on Brazil as the strongest documented institutional and research center for SignWriting
 - **South Korea as a Current Institutional Proof Point** — concise evidence brief on SignWriting inside current public dictionary infrastructure in South Korea
 - **Research Program for Literacy Without Sound** — practical bridge document defining what gets studied next, why Brazil matters, and what infrastructure makes the science reusable
-- **Other Sign Language Scripts and Their Conceptions** — a concise landscape presentation naming ASL-phabet, HamNoSys, ASLwrite, and the different conceptions they represent
+- **Other Sign Language Scripts and Their Conceptions** — a concise landscape entry naming ASL-phabet, HamNoSys, ASLwrite, and the different conceptions they represent
 - **International Shared Support** — international partnership and country-ambassador framing
 - **Country Ambassadors** — volunteer-first country-level outreach and relationship-building model